fpereiro/proof/notes.md

 - PE: "Just as Turing used q to represent the configuration e (b, x), he can use q' to represent the configuration e1 (q, b, x), and additional configurations to represent e1 and f."

 - PE: "to construct his Universal Machine, Turing requires several common types of functions useful in manipulating individual characters and strings of characters.
 You've already seen find and erase functions.
 He essentially needs cut, copy, and paste as well, and some standard printing routines.
 The pe function stands for "print at the end".
-It prints the symbol represented by sB in the first blank F-square."
+It prints the symbol represented by β in the first blank F-square."

 ```
-pe (mC, sB)                   f (pe1 (mC, sB), mC, @)
+pe (𝕮, β)                   f (pe1 (𝕮, β), 𝕮, ə)

-pe1 (mC, sB)    Any  R,R      pe1 (mC, sB)
+pe1 (𝕮, β)    Any  R,R      pe1 (𝕮, β)
-                None PsB      mC
+              None Pβ       𝕮
 ```

 p120/121

 - PE: "Some implicit assumptions hide inside this function.
 The f function normally finds the leftmost occurrence of its third argument, but here that argument is a schwa, which is the same symbol f looks for to get to the far left of the sequence.
 The pe function is therefore assuming there are *two* schwas in a row, just as in Turing's second machine example on page 85.
 The m-function f first finds the rightmost of the two schwas (the one on an E-square) and then moves the head left to be positioned on the left schwa, which is on a F-square.
 The pe1 function then moves right along F-squares until it finds a blank.
-It prints a sB, which for most computing machines will be either a 0 or 1. (...)
+It prints a β, which for most computing machines will be either a 0 or 1. (...)
 Turing first defines functions named l (for left) and r (for right) and then uses them in cojunctio with f to create two more functions f' and f'' that move the head let or right after finding the desired character."

 ```
-l (mC)             L     mC                    From f' (mC, mB, sA) it does the same as for f (mC, mB, sA)
+l (𝕮)             L     𝕮                    From f' (𝕮, 𝕭, α) it does the same as for f (𝕮, 𝕭, α)
-r (mC)             R     mC                    but moves to the left before -> mC
+r (𝕮)             R     𝕮                    but moves to the left before -> 𝕮
-f'  (mC, mB, sA)         f (l (mC), mB, sA)
+f'  (𝕮, 𝕭, α)           f (l (𝕮), 𝕭, α)
-f'' (mC, mB, sA)         f (r (mC), mB, sA)
+f'' (𝕮, 𝕭, α)           f (r (𝕮), 𝕭, α)
 ```

 - PE: "I would have called them fl and fr rather than f' and f'', but that's me. "